 In this situation the ATO says there is ‘sufficient nexus’ between the NALE and the rental income derived from the residential property.
 The rental income will therefore be NALI for each income year the non-arm’s length dealing remains in place.

 Anyone who provides their services to their SMSF at less than an arm’s length commercial basis could be caught up in these changes.

-For example, a tradie who works at no cost to repair a property owned by the fund by using the workshop owned by his business could also end up having income from that property declared as NALI.
+For example, a tradie who works at no cost to repair a property owned by their SMSF by using the workshop owned by their business could also end up having income from that property declared as NALI.

 It could even impact lawyers who use the facilities of their law firm to provide an amended trust deed for no cost to their fund.

 The final ruling has provided some important clarifications around what services are deemed non-arm’s length for NALE purposes – for example, a financial planner making investments for their own SMSF using a home computer also used in their business and not charging for their services to the SMSF, would not be considered NALE.